smikitky/chatgpt-md-translator/README.md

 ## Usage

 1. Make sure you have a recent version of Node.js installed.
-2. Run `npm install --global markdown-gpt-translator`.
+2. Run `npm install --global chatgpt-md-translator`.
 3. Go to [OpenAI's developer section](https://platform.openai.com/overview), sign up, register _your own_ credit card, and generate an API key.
 4. Create a **config** file in the dotenv format.
-Use [this template](https://github.com/smikitky/markdown-gpt-translator/blob/main/env-example) and save it to one of the following locations ($CWD refers to the directory where this tool will be invoked).
+Use [this template](https://github.com/smikitky/chatgpt-md-translator/blob/main/env-example) and save it to one of the following locations ($CWD refers to the directory where this tool will be invoked).

-   - `$CWD/.markdown-gpt-translator`
+   - `$CWD/.chatgpt-md-translator`
    - `$CWD/.env`
-   - `$HOME/.config/markdown-gpt-translator/config`
+   - `$HOME/.config/chatgpt-md-translator/config`
-   - `$HOME/.markdown-gpt-translator`
+   - `$HOME/.chatgpt-md-translator`

    At least, you need to specify your API key as `OPENAI_API_KEY`.